 Perhaps the most alarming and regular hazard I face is the tendency for some people to touch my work.
 Presumably, the logic must be if it smudges it must be real!

-Further Reading: How to Protect and Preserve Your Drawings and Avoid Disaster
+You should read this: How to Protect and Preserve Your Drawings and Avoid Disaster

 It’s such a common problem that now I cover everything in plastic to prevent disaster.